SamithDB/mysite/README.md

 Once those are downloded, you can then run the application by typing `node app.js` and hitting enter.

-You will then be able to visit this site locally at http://localhost:3000
+You will then be able to visit this site locally at http://localhost:port

-## Demo

-A live version of the site can be viewed at http://nodefolio.azurewebsites.net